Sermon on the Mound: Individualism

-One key idea in Thatcher's political thinking was individualism, notably summed up in her 1987 statement that "there is no such thing as society".
-This aligns with the theme of individual personal salvation in the evangelical Wesleyan tradition in which she was raised.
+One key idea in Thatcher's political thinking was individualism.
+In a 1987 interview she said that "there is no such thing as society".
+Thatcher's supporters later said the quote was taken out of context, and in her memoirs Thatcher said it had been "distorted beyond recognition".
+Her views on individualism align with the theme of individual personal salvation in the evangelical Wesleyan tradition in which she was raised.
 A main theme of the speech is, therefore, the individual, both in the context of spirituality and of economic agency.
-Citing a view that "Christianity is about spiritual redemption, not social reform", she asserted that, while it would be wrong to see these as opposites, Christians should emphasise personal responsibility.
+Citing a view that "Christianity is about spiritual redemption, not social reform", she said that, while it would be wrong to see these as opposites, Christians should emphasise personal responsibility.

 Quoting from the hymn "I Vow to Thee, My Country" (which had never been part of the Scottish tradition of worship (Note: It is not to be found in the hymnbook in use at the time: "Church Hymnary".
 The faux pas of citing from English rather than Scottish hymnody has been identified as an example of cultural insensitivity in the speech.)), she said: "It goes on to speak of 'another country I heard of long ago' whose King can't be seen and whose armies can't be counted, but 'soul by soul and silently her shining bounds increase'.
 Not group by group, or party by party, or even church by church—but soul by soul—and each one counts."